-- President, Vice-President/Spirit Leader, Secretary, Treasurer and Representatives are elected offices. - To run for President the student must be an upcoming junior or senior - To run for VP, Secretary or Treasurer the student must be going into grades 9-12. - A class representative from each homeroom in grades 7-12 is voted on by their respective homeroom only. - Meetings will be held a minimum of 1 per month - Suggestions for activities must be approved by the administration
+- President, Vice-President/Spirit Leader, Secretary, Treasurer and Representatives are elected offices. - To run for President the student must be an upcoming senior and have 1 year of Student Government experience. - To run for VP, Secretary or Treasurer the student must be going into grades 9-12. - A class representative from each homeroom in grades 7-12 is voted on by their respective homeroom only. - Meetings will be held a minimum of 1 per month - Suggestions for activities must be approved by the administration